Friday, November 22, 2019

 The Afghan feature “Hava, Maryam, Ayesha” relates three feminist stories about their struggles dealing with chauvinistic men in their culture.
 Finally, the Canadian production “Antigone” is the story of a young African/Muslim immigrant struggling in Quebec’s courts to keep her family together and out of trouble.

 In many Muslim countries, men use religion as oppression to submit to women for their benefit.
-Women’s struggle in Algerian society gets proper acknowledgment through this brave piece.
+This brave piece properly acknowledges women’s struggle in Algerian society.
 Part of the Un Certain Regard competition at Cannes 2019, “Papicha” was also selected as the Official Algerian submission for Best International Film at the 92nd Academy Awards.

 Daring and splendid, “Papicha” responds to the imperative necessity of World Cinema serving as a tool in the women’s fight for equal rights.